 I would certainly not want to support the misconception that all artists are lunatics and difficult to be around because that would simply be false, but I think that a lot of creative folks out their share things like hyperactivity, ADHD, mood swings, stress and anxiety.

 I can take my own example: being inspired and full of ideas most of the time can bring so much joy and purpose in my life but it is also overwhelming and I constantly have to juggle between seizing my creativity and make the best of it and then ground myself down for peace of mind.
 I have a stream of things to do, or say, or write, or film, or plan... and if I am not mindful of my own thoughts and energy driving me, I can quickly notice anxiety within my body.
 I can find it hard to successfully finish projects if I don't push myself with self discipline (which is not my strength).
-I often aspire to do great things and I feel like I can do them all, but end up creating something that I find great in the spur of the moment, and don't necessarily think much about it after.
+I often aspire to do great things and I feel like I can do them all.
 I'll then go back to it again some other time, and it's like a ceaseless spiderweb being made, connecting one dot to another.
 It very much comes from instinctive actions, which are genuine and often compelling, but also linked to a certain amount of anxiety, hyper chatter of the mind, always thinking about the future and what can be done next, it's challenging to rest and just be.
 There's also like a certain form pressure that comes with it, almost a form of arrogance, where I might think that I have to prove my talent and constantly better my skills.